How To Catch Bass In Summer

 Look in deep pockets, especially near structures like ledges, points, and brush piles.
 Live bait will generally draw more strikes.
 Skirted jigs, plastic worms, lipless crankbaits, or topwater frogs are usually the best artificial lure choices.

 Summer bass still like to eat, but they will put in less effort to do so.
-So knowing how to find the bass and entice that hard strike that doesn’t require much movement from the fish is critical.
+So knowing how to find the bass and entice that hard strike without requiring much movement from the fish is critical.
 Largemouth bass moving less but still eating a lot is a recipe for more trophy bass for the summer bass fishing anglers to enjoy!

 Summer Bass Fishing